-It is recommended that you start with downloading Sample sources: sample0.c, or use this gitlab repo compile and run it, as described in the header of the file.
-You can gain deeper insight in the inter-play between C and assembler by using gdb and focussing at the interface between C and assembler code.
+It is recommended that you start with downloading Sample sources: sample0.c, compile it and run it, as described in the header of the file.
+You can gain deeper insight in the inter-play between C and assembler by using gdb and focusing at the interface between C and assembler code.